 We all seemed agreed: the police should not be routinely used at MHA assessments without s135(1) warrants – nor were they asked to be, I should point out.
 But there are some assessments where the police should be present, with or without a warrant.
 How do we define what these circumstances look like.
 I had a lightbulb moment because we all love a memorable mnemonic! –

 Heightened likelihood of certain risks compared to the normal ‘risks’ of these kind that mental health professionals face everyday and mitigate by joint or team working, or through particular training / planning.

-THIS APPROACH IS NOT PERFECT – and it is a ‘rough rule of thumb’ and NOT a strict policy.
+THIS APPROACH IS NOT PERFECT – and it is a ‘rough rule of thumb’ and NOT a strict policy or tool.
 Nothing will ever substitute professionals talking to each other, with a view to understanding what is to be achieved and why joint working might be needed.
 And we should all bear in mind, we might need support – call it a favour, if you prefer – next week and we’d hope for reciprocation.

 This approach should not come as a shock to the police: we all understand that there are tasks which normally sit with other public sector agencies and which we do not regard as ‘police business’.
 But if we’re honest, we undertake them from time to time: usually where dangers present themselves as with the litter example, above – but there are many others.